Training Your Puppy Part 2: Potty Training

 The confined space should be large enough that they can play, but small enough that they can always be seen.
 Baby gates can keep most pups in the space without causing much stress.

 Puppy pads are a good starting point for training young pups.
-They’re absorbent, and protect your floor while giving your puppy a hint about where to go.
+They’re absorbent, and they protect your floor while giving your puppy a hint about where to go.
 Place a puppy pad in the space you have prepared, and situate it as far from the food and water dishes as you can.

 Your puppy will start out going everywhere, but as soon give them praise for puppy pad soiling, they will gradually understand that the puppy pad is the right place to go.
 Keep it up, and over time you can slowly move the puppy pad closer and closer to the door - and to the outside!
 Sometimes, it can help to find a pheromone spray, or even another puppy's pad, to train younger pups where to go.